Parshchakurkar/MatrubhashaAI/README.md

 ## Kubernetes:
 - Deployment of the application in cluster.
-- Created Public ip for ingress
+- Created Public ip for ingress, Assign this ip to agentpool resourcegroup
 - followed below steps:
     -  Create a namespace for your ingress resources kubectl create namespace ingress-basic